Blake-Madden/Wisteria-Dataviz/Setup.md

 Setting up the Library
 =============================

-There are a few library and related wxWidgts features that can be enabled when your application starts up.
+There are a few library and related wxWidgets features that can be enabled when your application starts up.

 Locale Formatting
 =============================